lisamcgerr/whirlpool/README.md

 <img width="615" alt="whirlpool Logo" src="https://user-images.githubusercontent.com/73184313/106222411-1aad5f80-61a5-11eb-926f-88a21d81b97e.png">

-Welcome to Whirlpool Rails Applicatoio!
+Welcome to Whirlpool Rails Application!

 This project was created by two students attending Flatiron School's software engineering immersive as their module two project.
 Information regarding the games was provdided by the Board Game Atlas database.
-The application uses  which allowed users to view a list of games provided by Board Game Atlas API the FBI's most wanted database to create an application that allows our user, an FBI agent, to read, analyze, input, update and remove information about fugitives and their crimes in various cities across the US.
-To get started, we seed our application with real-time data from the FBI's open API, allowing our application access to current information about the FBI's most wanted criminals.
+The application allows our user, a gamer, to read, analyze, input, update and remove information regarding their profile and game sessions.
+To get started, we seed our application with real-time data from the Board Game Atlas API, allowing our application access to current information about most currently played games.

 ## **Models and Users**
-The user in our application is a gamer who has the ability invite other users to join a sessio nand can join a gaming community.
+The user in our application is a gamer who has the ability invite other users to join a session and a gaming community.
 In future versions of our program, the functionality could be expanded to include online gaming links and email invitations to other potential users.

 Our application utilizes the following models: